Supporting Marin's Environmental Advocates

 Master Class Scholarship Opportunities

-Two full scholarships to the Environmental Forum Master Class are available.
-Prospective recipients are invited to apply to our scholarship programs on their own or may be nominated by an organization, environmental leader, or public agency.
+Two needs based scholarships of $300 to the Environmental Forum Master Class are available. as is a full tuition "Joe Kohn Scholarship" offered to an established environmental leader.
+Prospective recipients may apply for our scholarships themselves or may be nominated by an organization, environmental leader, or public agency.

-Master Class scholarships are valued at over $500 and cover all class expenses, including tuition for the 18–week series, class materials, field trips, and field trip transportation.
-Students are responsible for providing their own transportation to class.
+Master Class scholarships cover class fees and expenses, including tuition for the 9-week series, class materials, field trips and excursion transportation.
+Students will provide their own transportation to non-excursion classes.

-Scholarship applications and nominations are due in July of each year for programs beginning in August.
+Scholarship applications and nominations are due by the end of July each year, for programs beginning in August.

 The Environmental Forum of Marin offers two scholarships to students wishing to attend the Master Class.
 These scholarships honor two stalwart Marin County proponents of land use management and habitat protection.
 Individually, these men fought at the front lines of several countywide efforts over the years to save land from development and restore critical eco-systems.
 Collectively, they raised awareness among decision-makers and the public about the importance of defending the environment.